Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Introduction

 Before explaining the meaning of the ``$\la$-value'' and ``$\la(2)$-finite'', let us briefly summarize for context some known results about Kazhdan--Lusztig cells.
 For Weyl groups of types $A$, $B$, $D$ and affine $A$, the cells may be obtained via various combinatorial models involving Young tableaux, the Robinson--Schensted correspondence, and their suitable generalizations; see \cite{KL,Ariki} for type $A$, \cite{primitiveIdeals,Garfinkle,TypeBCells} for types $B$ and $D$, and \cite{ShiCellBook,MatrixBall} for type affine $A$.
 Cells of some other specific Coxeter systems (especially those with small ranks or complete Coxeter diagrams) have also been computed, often on a case-by-case basis via carefully designed algorithms.
 For example, the paper \cite{TakahashiF4} treats cells in the Coxeter group $F_4$, \cite{ShiAffineC4} treats $\tilde C_4$, \cite{AlvisH4} treats $H_3$ and $H_4$, \cite{ChenE8} and \cite{GeckHallsE8} treat $E_8$; the paper \cite{GuilhotRank2} studies affine Weyl groups of rank 2, and the papers \cite{XiComplete, Xie} deal with Coxeter systems with complete Coxeter diagrams.
 For a more comprehensive summary of the cell literature, see \cite[\S 26]{BonnafeCells}.

 Given that most of the above references focus on Coxeter systems of particular types, it is perhaps natural to wonder whether one can systematically study Kazhdan--Lusztig cells of an arbitrary Coxeter system $(W,S)$.
 The \emph{$\la$-function}, a certain function $\la: W\ra \Z_{\ge 0}$, offers an important tool in this study.
 The $\la$-function is due to Lusztig, who first defined it for Weyl and affine Weyl groups in \cite{LusztigCellI, LusztigCellII} and then extended the definition to general Coxeter groups in \cite{LusztigHecke}.
-Lusztig showed that the $\la$-function takes a constant value on every two-sided cell and hence on every left or right cell, so it makes sense to speak of the $\la$-value of a cell, and the set $W_n:=\{w\in W:\la(w)=n\}$ is a union of two-sided cells for all $n\in \Z_{\ge 0}$.
+Lusztig showed that under a certain boundedness condition on $(W,S)$, the $\la$-function takes a constant value on every two-sided cell of $W$ and hence on every left or right cell.
+Lusztig conjectures that the boundedness condition is satisified by every Coxeter system (see \cite[\S13.4]{LusztigHecke}), and we shall assume that the conjecture holds throughout the paper (as is common in the literature).
+Under this assumption, it makes sense to speak of the $\la$-value of a cell, and the set $W_n:=\{w\in W:\la(w)=n\}$ is a union of two-sided cells for all $n\in \Z_{\ge 0}$.
 In principle, one may also hope to organize and study cells by $\la$-values.
 Indeed, cells of $\la$-values 0 and 1 in a general Coxeter system $(W,S)$ are well understood.
-For example, if we assume $(W,S)$ is {irreducible} (see \cref{rmk:irreducible}), then both $W_0$ and $W_1$ contain a single two-sided cell, we have $W_0=\{1\}$, and $W_1$ consists of all non-identity elements in $W$ with a unique reduced word.
+For example, if we assume $(W,S)$ is {irreducible} (see Remark \ref{rmk:irreducible}), then both $W_0$ and $W_1$ contain a single two-sided cell, we have $W_0=\{1\}$, and $W_1$ consists of all non-identity elements in $W$ with a unique reduced word.
 Moreover, Coxeter systems where $W_1$ is finite have been classified, and the cardinality of $W_1$ is known for such systems.
-For more details on the cell $W_1$, see \cref{prop:facts01}, \cite{LusztigSubregular}, \cite{Hart}, \cite[Chapter 13]{BonnafeCells} and \cite{XuSubregular}.
+For more details on the cell $W_1$, see Proposition \ref{prop:facts01}, \cite{LusztigSubregular}, \cite{Hart}, \cite[Chapter 13]{BonnafeCells} and \cite{XuSubregular}.